 Learning to invest is an essential part of any comprehensive financial plan.
 Without it, you will eventually hit a plateau in your financial growth.
 However, many people don’t invest because they think it’s risky or don’t understand it.

-Luckily, many of the most reliable trading strategies successful investors use are pretty timeless.
+Luckily, many of the most reliable trading strategies successful investors use are timeless.
 New investors may find it easier to avoid the noise and use books as a resource to get started with their winning investment portfolio.

 New investors may not know about the hidden risks in many seemingly simple investment strategies, which can cause their portfolios to take significant hits early on in the process.
-To combat this pitfall, it’s essential to be as informed as possible is essential.
+To combat this pitfall, being as informed as possible is essential.

-However, this risk can easily be mitigated by dollar-cost averaging, a strategy where you invest into the market bit by bit and mitigate more significant fluctuations in the value in your portfolio over a long period.
+However, this risk can easily be mitigated by dollar-cost averaging, a strategy where you invest in the market bit by bit and mitigate significant fluctuations in the value of your investments over a long period.